 off road driving

-PLEASE NOTE: this road is a fairly difficult 4 wheel drive road with some steep drop offs.
+PLEASE NOTE: this road is a very difficult 4 wheel drive road with some steep drop offs.
 Directions from Carbondale: Travel south on Hwy.
 133 for 25 miles past Carbondale to County road 3 and take the Marble turn to the left.
 Drive through Marble and past Beaver Lake.
 The road begins to head uphill and passes over shale rock (4WD needed).
 About 1 mile outside of Marble, there is a fork in the road, take road # 314 to the right.
 The road immediately heads downhill.
 It is about 5 1/2 miles to Crystal City.
 Pass through Crystal, head uphill and to the north about 1/2 mile.
 While heading uphill take the left fork in the road.
 It is a sharp left hand turn.
 This road leads to the trailhead in Lead King Basin.

 We never even made it to the trailhead.
 In the "getting there" section describing this hike, the road description of "a fairly difficult 4 wheel drive road with some steep drop offs" should be rewritten.
 It is NOWHERE near an easy place to get to.
 The road is badly rutted & uneven, rocks jutting everywhere, steep incline, teeth rattling, gut wrenching ride.
 Be forewarned.
 The hike may be terrific but getting there could potentially do damage to your vehicle.